jgottwig/jgottwig.github.io/about.md

 ---
 I've been writing for years.
 My stories have appeared in numerous literary and speculative publications.
 One of my stories won a literary prize, and I had started work on a novel and an MFA.

 When the pandemic hit, and I found myself stuck indoors, I decided to change things up.
-For me, this meant learning more about interactive fiction and teaching myself Unity, but life is funny sometimes.
+For me, this meant learning more about interactive fiction and teaching myself Unity.
+My young son has always been vocal about wanting to be a game developer when he grows up, so I figured I'd learn and could start teaching him the basics to pass the time, but life is funny sometimes.
 I absolutely fell in love with game engines and game development.
 Thus, I spent my pandemic learning Unity, Unreal Engine, and Blender.

 From here on out, I imagine I'll bounce between writing, interactive fiction, and game projects.
 This website is devoted to those pursuits.